epfl-ada/ada-2021-project-cool-group-name/README.md

 #### Research Questions: A list of research questions you would like to address during the project.

+##### Are the extremely viral quotes predominantly random?
+Does high popularity stem mainly from random interest swings from the public?

+##### Are there any identifiable interesting characteristics from which we could deduce valuable lessons as to how to make oneself "quotable"?

 IDEA 1:
 Look at quotes which are given more media coverage (must choose in terms of numOccurrences or just quote counts).
 Try determining what makes a quote be popular:
 - Speaker: occupation, genre, age, ???            ---------> May want to compare these stats to those of the whole population in the country of origin